Marjorie Virginia Harwood

 Mrs. Grover W. Knels is program chairman, and Mrs. Robert E. Schraven is chairman of hostesses.
 Mrs. Mara Jore Roberts, music chairman, will present Miss Orpha Deering, soprano, who will be accompanied at the piano by Miss Bessie Goldstein.

-- Marjorie Virginia Harwood died on 16 March 1948 at age 52 in New York City, New York, at Knickerbocker Hospital.
+- Marjorie Virginia Harwood died on 16 March 1948 at age 52 in Manhattan, New York, at Knickerbocker Hospital.

 - The following appeared on 18 March 1948 in the Buffalo Courier-Express: Formerly a voice teacher in Buffalo, Mrs. Marjorie Harwood Roberts died Tuesday in Knickerbocker Hospital, New York.
 She lived with her mother, Mrs. Mattie Belle Harwood, at 6 East 36th St., New York City.